Fisher-Titus Receives Top Grade for Hospital Safety

-Fisher-Titus Medical Center was recently recognized for hospital safety, earning an “A” for the Spring 2020 Leapfrog Hospital Safety Grade.
+Fisher-Titus Medical Center was recently recognized for hospital safety, earning an “A” for the Fall 2020 Leapfrog Hospital Safety Grade.

 “I am proud of the hard work and dedication by the Fisher-Titus team in earning this achievement,” said Brent Burkey, MD, president and CEO of Fisher-Titus.
-“The safety of our patients always comes first.
-We hold ourselves to the highest standards for quality and safety when introducing new or enhanced service lines and we are dedicated providing the right care, right here for all who rely on us for care.”
+“Even as we continue to fight the COVID-19 pandemic, the quality of care we provide and the safety of our patients always comes first.
+We are dedicated providing the right care, right here for all who rely on us for care.”

 Twice yearly, in the Spring and Fall, The Leapfrog Group releases national hospital safety grades.
 Leapfrog grades are a snapshot of past patient safety outcome measures and current safety process performance.
 The grade includes both objective standards based on 28-nationally reported measures relating to patient safety and quality of care, and a second section in which hospitals can voluntarily report ongoing efforts to ensure and improve patient safety and quality.